Exclusive insights for deep thinkers

 Just as Joan Didion‘s personal essays, which left an indelible mark by portraying pivotal events and figures that shaped American culture, James Baldwin‘s essays resonated powerfully as he delved into the lived experiences of people of color in the United States during the 1950s.
 Those portraits are the memories of their generation that have been left to us and that we can still access today.

-Literature becomes meaningful when it has the power to deeply resonate with you and, for reasons unknown, remains etched in your memory.
-There are examples within literature or film that by revisiting the same book or movie it became different.
-Just because times have changed, or you.
+Literature becomes meaningful when it has the power to deeply resonate with us and, for reasons unknown, remains etched in our memory.
+There are examples in literature and film where revisiting the same book or movie yields a different experience.

 As the world keeps getting faster, I find there’s actually a shortage of thoughtful, timeless stories and ideas that are worth sharing an hour or even a week later.

 The personal essays I’ve published for The Decoded, basically explore what it means to live a meaningful life.
-I write the articles to trigger conversations.
+I endeavor to capture my personal search for meaning in an unique and genuine manner, using the art of the literary personal essay to ultimately trigger conversations.
 There are always areas of vast silence in any culture – subjects we don’t like to talk about.
+Many extraordinary initiatives by locals we easily forget about.
 I like to go into those areas and come back from silence with something to say.

 I want the stories that I put out to mean something, but most importantly, let other women see themselves in the stories of others.
-As women we need to share experiences.
-That’s when we learn and thrive.
+These exclusive insights are for deep thinkers, women, sharing their experiences with eachother.
+That’s when we ultimately learn and thrive.

 Further reading: